How We Rate Baseball Bats

 Why these weights?

-- Exit Velocity (40%): The most direct measure of a bat's ability to transfer energy to the ball
+- Performance (40%): The most direct measure of a bat's exit-velocity potential

-- Barrel Profile (30%): Larger sweet spots mean more consistent performance across the barrel
+- Barrel profile (15%): Larger sweet spots generally mean more usable performance

 Control determines how comfortable and controllable a bat is during the swing.